News for researchers

 The Adult Inflammatory Arthritis Research Advisory Group works to improve the quality and impact of research which seeks to develop our understanding and management of conditions including rheumatoid arthritis, psoriatic arthritis and spondyloarthritis.

-We are seeking to appoint a Lead and members of the Adult Inflammatory Arthritis Research Advisory Group to develop activities across discovery science, clinical and applied research.
+We are seeking to appoint members of the Adult Inflammatory Arthritis Research Advisory Group to develop activities across discovery science, clinical and applied research.
 We are seeking experience in the areas below.

 • Academic Clinician – Rheumatologist.